spatie/laravel-resource-links/README.md

     public static function meta()
     {
         return [
             'endpoints' => self::globalEndpoints(UsersController::class)
-        ]
+        ];
     }
 }
 ```

-This meta function will be added when you use the `HasEndpoints` trait.
+This meta function will always be added when you use the `HasEndpoints` trait.

 ### Route parameters